geoffreyyip/personal-notes/css.md

 To change the bullet-point or numbers to something different, set a `list-style-type` value.

+Note that if you remove the bullet-point by setting `list-style-type: none`, you're not actually removing the space when the bullet point was.
+That space is still there.
+It's like you turned the bullet point invisible.
+To remove that space, you must specify `margin-left: 0`, or `margin: 0` on the `<ul>`.
+Be sure you do that on the `<ul>`.
+Putting that on the `<li>` has no effect.

 To add your own custom list marker, set `list-style-type: none`, specify a background image per `<li>` tag, and add a left margin.

 By default, the list marker is given its own vertical section, aka no text may be present below the list marker.
 This is known as a `list-style-position: outside` and it's the default value.
 If you want text to be present below the list marker, when text wraps to a second one, then set `list-style-position: inside`.